Press Releases

 Sadia Pineda Hameed: “My (project) explores strategies of resistance from the Welsh mining strikes - which fought for workers’ rights, the protection of land, culture and community - and how these can become symbols of international solidarity for mining strikes today.”

-Sophie Mak-Schram “Decolonising involves the reorientation of many values and structures that currently oppress most of us.
+Sophie Mak-Schram: “Decolonising involves the reorientation of many values and structures that currently oppress most of us.
 The question is, in the European context, can one decolonise from a colonial centre?
-I have been working on themes that relate to this question across my artistic and academic work for a long time, and am now excited to be working in the specific context of Wales, and specifically Cardiff.”
+I have been working on themes that relate to this question across my artistic and academic work for a long time, and am now excited to be working in the specific context of Cardiff, a city with a lot of complex histories.”

 Director of Experience, Learning and Engagement at Amgueddfa Cymru, Nia Williams, said: “Perspective(s) is an innovative way of working that will bring about a much-needed step change in how Amgueddfa Cymru reflects the diversity of our society.